Last updated on May 22nd, 2023 at 10:08 am

-- Even when there are serious concerns related to the poisonous nature of Scarlet pimpernel, certain medicines are made from the parts growing above the soil.
+- Even when there are serious concerns related to the poisonous nature of scarlet pimpernel, certain medicines are made from the parts growing above the soil.

 - This plant is not safe for pregnant women.
-It may have negative effects on human sperm and that’s bad for people who expect to father children.
+It may have negative effects on human sperm, and that’s bad for people who expect to father children.

-- Some European herbalists opine that the red-flowered plants are good for men, and the blue-petalled plants are better suited for women.
+- Some European herbalists opine that the red-flowered plants are good for men and the blue-petalled plants are better suited for women.

-The Scarlet pimpernel is no fancy flower for gifting.
+The scarlet pimpernel is no fancy flower for gifting.
 It is a weed that looks similar to chickweed plants.
 This petite wildflower cannot be used as a cut flower, filler, or in bouquets like common garden-grown flowers.
-These flowers are easy to spot when they are blooming due to their bright orange, red, and blue hues.
+These flowers are easy to spot when blooming due to their bright orange, red, and blue hues.

 For some people, scarlet pimpernel is an invasive variety of weeds.
 For others, this variety of plants is great for adding colors to patches in their garden.